reactjsexample/react-redux-example/README.md

 Install it from your Chrome browser.

 You will need to modify your code to use this properly.

-First, follow [these instructions](https://github.com/zalmoxisus/redux-devtools-extension#11-basic-store) to modify your store definition.

 **Note**: You should also install the library package.